 Relocation

-If following a divorce or separation one parent desires to move to another jurisdiction with the children (whether to a place of choice or to return to their country of origin) if the other parent disagrees then permission from the court must be obtained before that child can be removed from the Islands.
+Following a divorce or separation, one parent may need or wish to relocate to another country with the children.
+If the other parent disagrees, then permission from the Court must be obtained before that child can be removed from the Cayman Islands.
 This is known as a relocation application.
-The overarching principle is that the child’s welfare is paramount, though in making a decision the court will consider a particular set of key factors as set out in current case law.
-Relocation cases are often emotionally fraught and legally complex.
+Such cases are often emotionally fraught and legally complex.
 Specialist legal advice should be sought at the earliest opportunity.

 Law Firms in the Cayman Islands that specialise in Family Law